Geology of the Pacific Northwest: Volcanism outside the Cascades

 The Wells Gray-Clearwater volcanic field in south-eastern British Columbia consists of several small basaltic volcanoes and extensive lava flows that have been active for the past 3 million years.
 It is within the Wells Gray Provincial Park, which also includes the 465 ft-high Helmcken Falls.
 The origin of the volcanism is unknown, but is probably related to crustal thinning.
 Some of the lava flows in the field are similar to those that erupted at Volcano Mountain in the Yukon, where olivine nephelinite occurs.
 The last eruption in the field was about 400 years ago at Kostal Cone.

 Numerous seamounts lie off British Columbia's coast and are related to hotspot volcanism.
 The Bowie Seamount located 180 km west of Haida Gwaii is perhaps the shallowest seamount in Canada's Pacific waters.
 Because of its shallow depth, scientists believe it was an active volcanic island throughout the last ice age.
 The Bowie Seamount is also the youngest seamount in the Kodiak-Bowie Seamount chain.

 Volcanic disasters

 The last eruption of the Tseax Cone around the years 1750 or 1775 is Canada's worst known geophysical disaster.
 The eruption produced a 22.5 km long lava flow, destroying the Nisga'a villages and the death of at least 2000 Nisga'a people by volcanic gases and poisonous smoke.
 The Nass River valley was inundated by the lava flows and contain abundant tree molds and lava tubes.
 The event coincided with the arrival of the first European explorers to penetrate the uncharted coastal waters of northern British Columbia.
-Today, the basaltic lava deposits are a draw to tourists and are part of the Nisga'a Memorial Lava Beds Provincial Park.
+Today, the basaltic lava deposits are a draw to tourists and are part of the Nisga'a Memorial Lava Bed Provincial Park.